 McLean Hospital 115 Mill Street Belmont, MA 02478

 Fernside provides attentive, individualized care for drug and alcohol addiction.
-Our clinicians are experts in substance abuse recovery, rehabilitation, and relapse prevention and are here to help motivate you or someone you care about to take the necessary steps to overcome addiction.
+Our clinicians are experts in substance abuse recovery, rehabilitation, and relapse prevention and are here to help motivate individuals to take the necessary steps to overcome addiction.

 Rocco A. Iannucci, MD, Director

 Board certified in psychiatry and addiction psychiatry by the American Board of Psychiatry and Neurology, Dr. Iannucci is an instructor in psychiatry at Harvard Medical School.
 His clinical interests include treatment of people with severe substance use disorders and those with co-occurring mental health conditions.
-He has published and presented on topics such as cocaine and amphetamine use disorders and the treatment of addiction in residential programs, and on cocaine abuse.
+He has published and presented on topics such as cocaine and amphetamine use disorders and the treatment of addiction in residential programs.

 Fernside is located on a mountain ridge with a breathtaking view of the valley below and the city of Boston in the distance.
-An elegant mansion built in 1835 and previously a bed and breakfast listed on the Select Registry as a Distinguished Inn of North America, Fernside exudes all the warmth and charm of a luxurious New England inn.
+An elegant nineteenth-century mansion and previously a bed and breakfast listed on the Select Registry as a Distinguished Inn of North America, Fernside exudes all the warmth and charm of a luxurious New England inn.
 The program offers patients exceptional accommodations with fully equipped en suite bathrooms and daily meals prepared by a master chef.

 Fernside fields inquiries for the program 24 hours a day, seven days a week.
-For more information about the program or admission, please contact:
+For more information about program admission or to make a referral, please contact:

-The fee for Fernside is $1,985 per day.
-A 30-day minimum stay is required to help assure full benefit from the program.
-Fernside is self-pay program and therefore we do not accept insurance or any third party reimbursement.
+The fee for Fernside is $1,985 per day, and as a self-pay program we do not accept insurance or any third-party reimbursement.

-These optional ancillary clinical and medical services may or may not be covered by patient’s insurance.
+These optional ancillary clinical and medical services may or may not be covered by the patient’s insurance.

-Fernside’s residential program focuses on treating individuals with serious substance use conditions, many of whom will have co-occurring psychiatric conditions including depression, anxiety, trauma, or personality disorders.
+Fernside’s residential program focuses on treating individuals with serious substance use disorders, many of whom will have co-occurring psychiatric conditions including depression, anxiety, trauma, or personality disorders.

 At Fernside, visiting hours are noon to 8pm on weekends, and other hours as arranged.

-Individuals are allowed to hold and use their cell phones and computers, with some guidelines to prevent disruption of the program and other patients.
+Individuals are permitted to hold and use their cell phones and computers, with some guidelines to prevent disruption of the program and other patients.